 Disclaimer: Once you have submitted payment, there are NO REFUNDS.

-Successful completion of the course requires a grade of 70 percent or greater.
-Those earning a grade of 94 percent or higher will receive a certificate with distinction.
+Successful completion of the course requires a grade of 80 percent or greater.